 Drugs used to remove or destroy internal parasitic worms

 Antibiotic use also may cause Clostridioides difficile–induced diarrhea Clostridioides (formerly Clostridium) difficile-Induced Colitis Clostridioides difficile (C. difficile)–induced colitis is an inflammation of the large intestine (colon) that results in diarrhea.
-The inflammation is caused by toxin produced by C. difficile... read more .
+The inflammation is caused by toxin produced... read more .

 Laxative abuse can lead to weakness, vomiting, diarrhea, electrolyte loss, and other disturbances.